karote00/waterfull/README.md

 ### data
 In your data collections, every item has one required attribute and one optional attribute.

-#required: type.
+*required*: type.
 Item's template reference url, so every item could use different template.

-#optional: data.
+*optional*: data.
 Anything you want to bind to your template, or you can create a new directive in your js file to control it yourself.

 *NECESSARY: 'data' doesn't support function and callback.
 ```javascript